About Us

 Portada / About Peru / Cusco / Archaeological Centers Cusco / Qoricancha - Temple Of The Sun

-The Qoricancha, or Temple of the Sun, was the most important religious building during the Inca Empire, and even years later, this place continues to amaze us with its beauty.
-Learn more about this wonderful place.
+The Qoricancha, or Temple of the Sun, was the most important religious construction during the Inca Empire, and even years later, this place continues to astonish us with its beauty.
+Learn more about this wonderful site.
+According to Inca beliefs, the Qoricancha was the religious, geographic, and political center of Cusco.
+The temple at Qoricancha was the location where the entire population of the Tahuantinsuyo paid homage to the supreme Inca god, the "Inti" (sun).
+Due to its significance, the Qoricancha was constructed with special attention to detail that gives it a unique aesthetic.

-Qoricancha Cusco
+Qoricancha Gardens

 History of Qoricancha

-Who were the first to build the "Qoricancha"?
+Who Were the First to Build the “Qoricancha”?

-What does Qoricancha mean?
+What Does Qoricancha Mean?

 Architecture of Qoricancha - Temple of the Sun